+Is legislation required to implement this recommendation?
 Several states have established similar programs, some through legislation and others through state departments of agriculture.
 Specific program parameters and funding needs must be delineated to determine whether legislation would be required.

+Is funding required to implement this recommendation?
 Yes, both start up and sustainment funding will be required to establish and implement a Maryland FARM program.
 In order to build and sustain a successful program, the Council estimates the cost of this program to be \$10M.